Njaaga-Gakure/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-print_comb.c is a C program that prints all possible combinations of single-digit numbers

-100-print_comb3.c is a C program that prints that prints all possible different combinations of two digits
+100-print_comb3.c is a C program that prints all possible different combinations of two digits

+101-print_comb4.c is a C program that prints all possible different combinations of three digits